 - Plan to get a hepatitis A vaccination one to two weeks before traveling.

-Alcohol, banned drugs and Hepatitis Risk
+Alcohol, banned drugs, and Hepatitis Risk

 Not all hepatitis are caused by a virus.
 Substances toxic to the liver can cause inflammation and liver damage too.
 If you have viral hepatitis, exposing your liver to toxins such as alcohol, over-the-counter medications such as paracetamol or acetaminophen (Tylenol), some prescription drugs and herbal supplements can make the liver inflammation worse.
 Refrain from their use.

 Treatment is entirely symptomatic.
 Most people recover in less than two months, although some may continue to experience discomfort for months.
-Hospitalisation is required only if one experiences dehydration or shows signs of liver failure.
+Hospitalization is required only if one experiences dehydration or shows signs of liver failure.

 - Take plenty of rest and fluids.